sdiehl/write-you-a-haskell/004_type_systems.md

 $$

-The evaluation logic for our interpreter simply reduced an expression by the predefined evaluation rules until either it reached a normal norm ( a value ) or because it got stuck.
+The evaluation logic for our interpreter simply reduced an expression by the predefined evaluation rules until either it reached a normal form ( a value ) or got stuck.

 ```haskell
 nf :: Expr -> Expr